Renovating your home? Here’s a basic guide to the main types of paints available and where you’d commonly use them.

 Both have advantages in different applications – acrylic paints dry faster, less messy clean-up, and are ideally suited for large broad wall areas inside and outside the home.

 Enamels, especially gloss enamels, provide an extremely hardwearing, glossy surface perfect for skirting boards, architraves and doors.

-One tip to remember with enamel – white and light colours can take on a very slight yellow tinge when used in areas where there is not a lot of natural light.
+One tip to remember with enamel – white and light colours can take on a very slight yellow tinge when used in areas where there isn’t a lot of natural light.

-Paint is classified by the sheen level it produces, here’s a simple guide to help you decide which product to use where –
+Paint’s usually classified by the sheen level produced, here’s a simple guide to help you decide which product to use where –